pingcap/docs/develop/dev-guide-delete-data.md

 </SimpleTab>

-## Non-Transactional Bulk-delete
+## Non-Transactional bulk-delete

 > **Note:**
 >
-> TiDB supports the [Non-Transactional DML Statements](/non-transactional-dml.md) feature starting with `v6.1.0`.
-This feature is not available on lower versions.
+> Since v6.1.0, TiDB supports the [Non-Transactional DML Statements](/non-transactional-dml.md) feature.
+This feature is not available on versions earlier than TiDB v6.1.0.

-### Prerequisites of Non-Transactional Bulk-delete
+### Prerequisites of non-transactional bulk-delete

-Please ***carefully*** read the [Non-Transactional DML Statements](/non-transactional-dml.md) first.
-It enhances the performance and ease of use in batch data processing at the expense of transactional atomicity and isolation.
+Before using the non-transactional bulk-delete, make sure you have read the [Non-Transactional DML Statements](/non-transactional-dml.md) first.
+The non-transactional bulk-delete enhances the performance and ease of use in batch data processing at the expense of transactional atomicity and isolation.

-Therefore, extreme care is required during use.
-Otherwise, the non-transactional feature of the operation can lead to serious consequences (e.g., data loss) in case of mishandling.
+Therefore, you should use it carefully.
+Otherwise, the non-transactional feature of the operation might cause serious consequences (such as data loss) due to mishandling.

-### SQL syntax of Non-Transactional Bulk-delete
+### SQL syntax of a non-transactional bulk-delete

 The non-transactional bulk-delete statement is generally in the following form: